mnit-rtmc/iris/docs/video.md

 ## Monitor Selection

+Each monitor can be assigned a _monitor number_.
+This is used to identify the monitor when selecting cameras, _etc_.
+When a camera is assigned to a monitor number, **all** video monitors and [flow]s with that number will display video from that camera.

-On the upper-right of the **Camera** tab, there is a monitor selector.
-The chosen monitor will switch whenever the user selects a new camera.
+On the upper-right of the **Camera** tab, there is a selector containing monitor numbers.
+Selecting a camera will assign that camera to the currently selected monitor number.

 ## MonStream